TuGraph-family/tugraph-analytics/docs/docs-en/introduction.md

 # Introduction

-<p> Early big data processing mainly relied on offline processing, with technologies like Hadoop effectively solving
+## Background introduction
-the problem of analyzing large-scale data.
+Early big data processing mainly relied on offline processing, with technologies like Hadoop effectively solving the problem of analyzing large-scale data.
 However, processing efficiency was inadequate for high real-time demand scenarios.
 The emergence of stream computing engines, represented by Storm, effectively addressed the issue of real-time data processing, improving processing efficiency.
 However, Storm itself does not provide state management capabilities and is powerless in handling stateful computations such as aggregation.
 The emergence of Flink effectively addressed this shortcoming by introducing state management and checkpoint mechanisms, achieving efficient stateful stream computing capabilities.

 As real-time data processing scenarios evolve, particularly in real-time data warehousing scenarios, real-time